-b) Comapny as a lessor
+(Formerly Known as Mindchampion Learning Systems Limited) CIN: U72200HR2001PLC099478 b) Comapny as a lessor

 At the inception of the lease the Company classifies each of its leases as either an operating lease or a finance lease.
 The Company recognises lease payments received under operating leases as income on a straight-line basis over the lease term.
-In case of a finance lease, finance income is recognised over the lease term based on a pattern reflecting a constant periodic rate of return on the lessor's net investment in the lease.
+In case of a finance lease, finance income is recognised over the lease term based on a pattern reflecting a constant periodic rate of return on the lessor's not investment in the lease.
 When the Company is an intermediate lessor it accounts for its interests in the head lease and the sub-lease separately.
 It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is a short term lease to which the Company applies the exemption described above, then it classifies the sub-lease as an operating lease.